Arjunbadola/arjunbadola.github.io/_posts/2021-07-17-The Bull Market.md

 So, I am writing this article to mention one behavioral thing that happens during the bull run or in anticipation of it, that is, the bull market just makes everyone interested in the market!

 Since the COVID crash, so many of my friends started getting interested in the market.
 In my college too, an investment society was formed and a reading group too.
-(The latter one failed)

 Therefore, I think new investors coming into the market is one of the most prominent signals of a bull market going on.
 (Not commenting whether it will last or not)